MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/updating-your-app/architecture-changes.md

 ms.date: 09/13/2016
 ---

-# Architecture Changes
+# Architecture Changes in iOS 11

-_Exploring the new features of iOS 11_

 One of the biggest changes that you should be aware of with iOS 11 is the deprecation of 32-bit support for apps, as detailed in [Apple's](https://developer.apple.com/news/?id=06282017b) press release.
 All new apps and updates to existing apps must support 64-bit.
 32-bit apps **will not launch** in iOS 11.